-QSlider provides a slide-bar widget, which functions internally much like a
+QSlider provides a slide-bar widget, which internally works like a

 QDoubleSpinBox.
-Rather than display the current value numerically, it is represented by the position of the slider handle along the length of the widget.
-This is often useful when providing adjustment between two extremes, but where absolute accuracy is not required.
-The most common use of this type of widget is for volume controls.
+Rather than display the current value numerically, that value is represented by the position of the slider's handle along the length of the widget.
+This is often useful when providing adjustment between two extremes, but when absolute accuracy is not required.
+The most common use case of this type of widget is for volume controls in audio playback.

 There is an additional

 sliderMoved signal that is triggered whenever the slider moves position and a

 sliderPressed signal that is emitted whenever the slider is clicked:

 class MainWindow(QMainWindow): def __init__(self): super().__init__() self.setWindowTitle("My App") widget = QSlider() widget.setMinimum(-10) widget.setMaximum(3) # Or: widget.setRange(-10,3) widget.setSingleStep(3) widget.valueChanged.connect(self.value_changed) widget.sliderMoved.connect(self.slider_position) widget.sliderPressed.connect(self.slider_pressed) widget.sliderReleased.connect(self.slider_released) self.setCentralWidget(widget) def value_changed(self, i): print(i) def slider_position(self, p): print("position", p) def slider_pressed(self): print("Pressed!") def slider_released(self): print("Released")

 Run this, and you'll see a slider widget.
 Drag the slider to change the value:

 QSlider on Windows, Mac & Ubuntu Linux.

 You can also construct a slider with a vertical or horizontal orientation by providing the orientation as you create it.
 The orientation flags are defined in the